Silting reduction and Calabi--Yau reduction of triangulated categories: Introduction

 To prove our results in Section~\ref{s:silting-red-vs-cy-red}, we will prepare in Section~\ref{section:adjacent t-structures} some general observations on t-structures in triangulated categories, which has its own importance.
 It is known that any silting subcategory $\cm$ in a triangulated category $\ct$ gives rise to a co-t-structure $(\ct_{\ge0},\ct_{\le0})$ in $\ct$ (see Proposition~\ref{from silting to co-t-structure} for details).
 We study the condition that there is a t-structure $(\cx,\cy)$ in $\ct$ satisfying $\cx=\ct_{\le0}$.
 We prove that this condition is invariant under a suitable change of the silting subcategory $\cm$ (Theorem~\ref{l:shift-t-str 1}).
 Moreover, under certain conditions, we prove that this condition is equivalent to its dual, that is, there is a t-structure $(\cx',\cy')$ in $\ct$ satisfying $\cy'=\ct_{\ge0}$ (Theorem~\ref{left-right 1}).
 This result is used to simplify the proofs of Amiot--Guo--Keller's fundamental results (Theorem \ref{amiot}).

+We remark that more general versions of Theorem~\ref{thm:main-thm-1} have since been established in \cite{Wei15,Li16,N,IY}.
 We refer to the work \cite{Jasso} of Jasso for a reduction of support $\tau$-tilting modules and its connection with our silting reduction.

 {\it Acknowledgement:} The first-named author acknowledges financial support from JSPS Grant-in-Aid for Scientific Research (B) 24340004, (C) 23540045 and (S) 22224001.
-The second-named author acknowledges financial support from a JSPS postdoctoral fellowship program and from National Science Foundation in China No. 11371196, No. 11301272 and No. 11401297.
+The second-named author acknowledges financial support from a JSPS postdoctoral fellowship program (P12318) and from National Natural Science Foundation of China No. 11371196 and No. 11301272.
 Both authors thank Martin Kalck, Huanhuan Li, Jorge Vit\'oria and Wuzhong Yang for helpful comments and inspiring discussions.
 They are grateful to Xiao-Wu Chen for pointing out the application Corollary~\ref{cor:relative-singularity-cat} and the fact that Theorems~\ref{equivalence} and \ref{t:triangle-equivalence} generalise Buchweitz' result.
+They thank a referee for helpful comments which make the paper more readable.